 Biomass Reclassification

-This output extension uses cohort information at each site to classify every active site into a forest type defined by the User.
-A dominance value is calculated for each species.
-The dominance value will be equal to the total biomass (B) (Mg/ha) for the species or [B * -1], as determined by the User.
+This output extension uses cohort information at each site to classify every active site into a single forest type defined by the User.
+A dominance value is calculated for each species, equal to the total biomass (B) (Mg/ha) for the species on the site.

 Each forest type has an associated group of species.
-The species dominance values are summed for each forest type to which they are assigned.
-Some species may have a negative dominance for a given forest type, as determined by the User.
+On each site, the species dominance values are summed for each forest type to which they are assigned.
+When determined by the User, species values may be subtracted for a given forest type, in cases where the absence of the species is indicative of the forest type.
 A site is assigned to (given the value of) the forest type with the highest total dominance value.

 See the Biomass Reclassification Output extension user guide for additional information.